 Jeanne van Dijk (1930-2024)

-President and Founder
+Founder

 Jeanne was a former Montessori director and Head of School, and widow to composer Rudi Martinus Van Dijk.
 She directed our foundation helping aspiring composers and conductors living in areas of political strife or economic deprivation by setting up and awarding international scholarships.